cert-orangecyberdefense/datalake/tutorial.md

 then like a temporary.
 * `whitelist`: A boolean, if no `threat_types` are provided, this argument should be set to true.
 All score values will then be set to 0.
 If `threat_types` are provided along with `whitelist` set as `True`, will result in an error.
 Defaults to False.
 * `public`: A boolean, sets whether the threats should be public or private.
 Defaults to `True`.
+* `tags`: a List of strings.
+Will set the tags of the added threat(s).
+* `external_analysis_link`: a List of strings.
+A link to an external resource providing more information about the threat.
+* `no_bulk`: A boolean, wheter to execute a bulk creation or not.
+Should be set to `True` if your are adding a large number of threats.
+Defaults to `False`.

+Depending on whether `no_bulk` is set to `True` or not, the response provided by the library will be different.
+When `no_bulk` is to `True`, the return value will be a list of the details of the created threats.
+When it is set to `False`, the return value will be a list of dictionaries for each bulk request, containing the hashkeys and values of the threats created as well as the hashkeys and values of the threats that failed to be created when it's the case.

 ### Add tags
 A quick and easy way to add tags to a threat